microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

     You can use this to monitor the status of progress of the restore.
 You can also use the Azure Portal to monitor the status of the restore.

-    It may take up to 5-6 to complete the restore.
+    It may take up to 5-6 minutes to complete the restore.

     **Note:** The new database may appear in SSMS in Object Explorer but may not be ready to be accessed.

-1. In SSMS, refresh Object Explore to see if the new database is listed.
+1. In SSMS, refresh Object Explorer to see if the new database is listed.
 1. Open up a new query window in the context of the new database.
 Execute the following query:

     ```tsql